Pietro Micca: Military action and death

+Micca was enlisted into the Sabaudian army as a sapper, with the rank of a private soldier; he was nicknamed Passepartout.

 During the siege of Turin, Micca was employed as a tunneller and bricklayer in the military mines, which ran under the citadel.
 The mines were designed to detect Franco-Spanish attempts to dig under the citadel and to neutralize them by blowing them up.
 For this purpose, barrels of gunpowder were placed in strategic places around the network of mines.

 On the night of 29–30 August 1706, a party of French grenadiers crept into a large trench, which had been the site of a failed assault on the citadel.
 The Piemontese had lit bonfires in the trench to burn dead bodies, and this meant that the French grenadiers were not observed.
 The French grenadiers attacked a small number of Savoyard soldiers at the base of the trench, who were guarding an entrance to the Savoyard mines.
 The French grenadiers killed them and entered the upper level of the mines.

 On hearing the French attack, Micca and a comrade barred a door at the top of the steps leading down to the lower level of the mines.
 As the French grenadiers attempted to break down the door, Micca sent away his comrade, lit a very short fuse and placed it in two barrels of gunpowder behind the door.
 The gunpowder exploded as the French grenadiers broke down the door, killing and injuring most of them.
 Micca was severely injured in the explosion and died due to his injuries and poisonous carbon dioxide gas, which had been released by the exploding gunpowder.

 Had the French grenadiers reached the lower level of the mines, they could have entered the heart of the citadel and the city itself.
 Micca's sacrifice prevented this, and the French assault was repulsed with heavy losses.

 A few days later, the steps where Micca had exploded the bomb were quickly bricked over.
 Micca's body was buried in a mass grave.